Denji Sentai Megaranger: Gen Ooiwa

-Gen Ooiwa (大岩 厳 Ōiwa Gen): The class' lazy Homeroom/Science teacher.
+Gen Ooiwa (大岩 厳, Ōiwa Gen): The class' lazy Homeroom/Science teacher.
 Despite his laziness, he manages to find ways to motivate his students – especially the well-disciplined Kouichirou.
 In episode 12, while the Megarangers battle Mole Nezire Mr. Ooiwa stumbles upon a meteorite fragment and keeps it in his possession, making him a target of the Nejirejia.
 When he and Mega Black are captured by Mole Nezire, he tells the overachiever to never give up.
 As a result, Mr. Ooiwa inspires Mega Black to break free and foil the Nezirejian plans.
 During the finale, despite the Megarangers being expelled, he is the only staff member not to turn his back on the Megaranger and together with Jirou and Erina start the pep rally to cheer the Megarangers on.

-Gen Ooiwa is portrayed by Yoshihiro Nozoe.

 Shintarou Wada

-Shintarou Wada (和田 シンタロウ Wada Shintarō, 6, 45 & 49–51): An overweight shy boy who has a crush on Miku.
+Shintarou Wada (和田 シンタロウ, Wada Shintarō): An overweight shy boy who has a crush on Miku.
 He threatened to reveal some secret photos of Miku to the school unless she would go on a date with him.
 Miku agrees as she thought the photos were of her transforming into Mega Pink.
 The photos are of her sleeping in class and the nurse's office.
 Shintarou was placed under the control of the Thorn Nejilar to do Dr. Hinelar's bidding until he is freed by the Megarangers.
 Later after the Megaranger's secret identities are exposed and Jirou is injured during the Nejilars attack, Shintarou blames the Megarangers and turns his back on them.
 He comes around during the final battle and cheers his friends on.
 Afterwards, he graduates with his classmates.

-Shintarou Wada is portrayed by Takenari Hirowara.
+Shintarou Wada is portrayed by Takenari Hirowara (広原 武成, Hirowara Takenari).

 Jirou Iwamoto

-Jirou Iwamoto (岩本 ジロウ Iwamoto Jirō, 6, 45, 49 & 51): Shintarou's best friend and spokesperson due to Shintarou's shy personality.
+Jirou Iwamoto (岩本 ジロウ, Iwamoto Jirō): Shintarou's best friend and spokesperson due to Shintarou's shy personality.
 He consoles Shintarou when Miku turns him down for a second date.
 Near the finale, he is injured when the Megarangers' secret identities are exposed.
 During the final battle, a bandaged Jirou returns to the school and together with Erina and Mr. Ōiwa started the pep rally to cheer the Megarangers on.
 Afterwards, he graduates with his classmates.

-Jirou Iwamoto is portrayed by Takumi Hashimoto.